nus-cs2103/website-base/admin/appendixE-gitHub.md

 * **Formalize the project plan** by assigning relevant issues to the corresponding milestone.

 * **Define project tasks as issues**.
 When you start implementing a user story (or a feature), break it down to smaller tasks if necessary.
-Define reasonable sized, standalone tasks.  ==Create issues for each== of those tasks so that they can be tracked.%%e.g.%%
+Define reasonable sized, standalone tasks.  ==Create issues for each== of those tasks so that they can be tracked.
-  * A typical task should be able to done by one person, in a few hours.
+  * A typical task should be small enough for one person to do in a few hours. %%eg.,%%
     * %%{{ icon_dislike }} Bad (reasons: not a one-person task, not small enough): `Write the Developer Guide`%%
     * %%{{ icon_like }} Good: `Update class diagram in the Developer Guide for {{ version_final }}`%%